Lagrangian and Multisymplectic Descriptions of Classical Fields: A Connection in the Momentum Representation: Transition to the Field's Momentum Representation

-Function $\mathcal{J}$ is, as we shall see below, proportional to the image of the de Donder-Weyl function in Eq. (\ref{DWFunctionTensor}) in the momentum representation.
+Eqs. (\ref{HamilEspMomCTensorQPi}) and (\ref{HamilEspRecipTensor}) show that function $\mathcal{J}$ is a Lorentz-invariant, real function.
+We will show next that a connection between this function and the image of the Donder–Weyl function in Eq. (\ref{DWFunctionTensor}) in the momentum representation of the field can be established.

-To exhibit this identification, we now consider the expansion in terms of plane waves of the free tensor field and proceed to directly obtain the image of the de Donder-Weyl function in the momentum representation by integrating Eq. (\ref{DWFunctionTensor}) over the whole space-time.
+For this purpose, we now consider the plane-wave expansion of the free tensor field, that is, before it begins to interact with the particles, and proceed to obtain the image of the de Donder–Weyl function in the momentum representation by integrating Eq. (\ref{DWFunctionTensor}) over the whole space-time.
 Accordingly, we find that